Free Consultation

 Phoenix Violent Crimes Attorney

 When you’re charged with a violent crime you may be facing one of the most serious crimes under Arizona law.
 Violent crimes range from simple assault, threats, and similar conduct, to kidnapping, homicide, domestic violence and more.
-At Feldman & Royle, we understand that prosecutors often charge defendants accused of violent crimes with a more serious crime than is appropriate under the circumstances.
+At Feldman Royle Ahl, our phoenix violent crimes defense attorney understand that prosecutors often charge defendants accused of violent crimes with a more serious crime than is appropriate under the circumstances.
 Our violent crimes defense attorneys, who include a former prosecutor, know how to deal with these situations.

 VIOLENT CRIMES